xuleimath/website/docs/getting-started.md

 * [**RISC Zero Digital Signatures**](examples/digital_signatures_explainer.md) - In this example, you'll see how to verifiably sign code run inside the RISC Zero zkVM.
 This example features a post-quantum digital signature generated using only SHA-2 as a cryptographic primitive.

+* [**RISC Zero Password Validity Checker**](examples/password-checker.md) - In this example, you'll see an Alice convince Bob's Identity Service that her password meets Bob's validity requirements.
+This example makes use of public shared outputs that Alice can write to the RISC Zero zkVM's `receipt journal`.

 # Open Source Repositories

 * [**Rust Crates**](https://github.com/risc0/risc0#rust-crates) - If you're a Rust user, you'll find RISC Zero crates here, ready to be included in your existing projects.